zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

   The plugin _pluginId_ was loaded which has a webContent section defined in its pluginDefinition.json file.
-The server will serve the read-only content from the _filePath_
+The server will serve the read-only content from the _filePath_.

   **Action:**